Rajkumar Keswani: Life after the disaster

 After the disaster, Keswani was interviewed on radio and television shows, as he was the only journalist who knew anything about the Union Carbide Bhopal plant.
 He was called a "Cassandra" and a "lone voice in the wilderness."
 Keswani became the youngest person ever to receive the Indian B.D.
 Goenka Award for Excellence in Journalism in 1985.
 In his acceptance speech Keswani noted that he might be the first to receive the award for such a spectacular journalistic failure "had he succeed at his task no one would have ever taken note."

 Keswani received the "Madhav Rao Sapre Puraskar" award in 2008.
 He received the Prem Bhatia Award 2010 for Outstanding Environmental Reporting.

 Death

 Keswani died from complications from COVID-19 on 21st May 2021.

 In popular culture

 In 2014 Bollywood film Bhopal: A Prayer for Rain, journalist Motwani's character, played by Kal Penn, is loosely based on Rajkumar Keswani.
-It was played by Sunny Hinduja in the 2023 Netflix series The Railway Men.
+He was played by Sunny Hinduja in the 2023 Netflix series The Railway Men.